ivonunes/plumekit/docs/embedding/index.md

 # Embedding

-Plume is a Swift package.
-Host applications provide templates, context values, functions, components and resource handling.
+Plume is a Swift package that any application can embed.
+The host application provides templates, context values, functions, components and resource handling; Plume parses, checks and renders.

+This page covers the embedding APIs, from a one-line render to a full host that emits resources and the client runtime.

-## Render
+## Rendering a template

 The core API is `PlumeTemplate`: